crispyfi/pqc-eap-accel/README.md

 `sphincssha2192fsimple` drops from 46.2 s (passthrough) to 4.3 s (reassemble), and even `mldsa87` drops from 9.6 s to 1.6 s.

-Put as a rate: because each upstream round-trip pays the link latency once, passthrough's wall-clock climbs by roughly its round-trip count for every millisecond added to the RadSec leg — about 45 ms/ms for `mldsa87` and 216 ms/ms for `sphincssha2192fsimple` across the 20–200 ms range.
+Put as a rate: because each upstream round-trip pays that RTT once, passthrough's wall-clock climbs by roughly its round-trip count for every millisecond added to the RadSec leg — about 45 ms/ms for `mldsa87` and 216 ms/ms for `sphincssha2192fsimple` across the 20–200 ms range.
 Reassemble's